-CAS #: This is the Chemical Abstract Service Number that uniquely identifies each constituent.
+CAS #: This is the Chemical Abstract Service Number that uniquely identifies each EXPOSURE LIMITS IN AIR (continued): LOG: Limit of Quantitation.

+constituent.
 EXPOSURE LIMITS IN AIR:

 CEILING LEVEL: The concentration that shall not be exceeded during any part of the working exposure.